Azure/missionlz/src/bicep/examples/inheritTags/README.md

 # Inheriting Tags

-This example adds a virtual machine adds ia policy to a given resource group that forces a specific tag to be inherited by all of its child components.
+This example adds a policy to a given resource group that forces a specific tag to be inherited by all of its child components.
 This example is useful for those trying to create a charging model or provide tracking for resource consumption based on resources in a specific resource group or scope.
 You can use this to apply a custom tag of your choosing.

 ## What this example does